Skip to main content

 Technical SEO for Salem dispensaries must address three specific friction points.
 First, payment processing language: most Salem retailers run cash-only or PIN-debit (Oregon Pacific Bank, CashWay) due to federal banking restrictions, and that operational reality must be communicated clearly without triggering OLCC marketing scrutiny.
 Second, age-gate implementation: many Salem dispensary sites use redirect-based age verification that breaks Googlebot crawling, leaving entire site sections unindexed.
 We replace these with cookie-based age gates that allow crawler access while remaining OLCC-compliant.
 Third, menu integration: Dutchie and Jane embeds account for the majority of Salem dispensary menu surfaces, and incorrect implementation routinely tanks Core Web Vitals scores and blocks product-level schema from appearing in search.

 Schema implementation in Salem must include CannabisDispensary type with the OLCC license number as an identifier, LocalBusiness with full NAP, Product schema on individual SKUs where the menu engine permits, and FAQPage schema on neighborhood landing pages.
-Within the past 12 months OLCC eased portions of the retail license moratorium and signaled increased attention to digital advertising compliance — sites with sloppy product claims or unsubstantiated health language face faster enforcement action than they did pre-2025.
+Within the past 12 months OLCC eased portions of the retail license moratorium and signaled increased attention to digital advertising compliance, sites with sloppy product claims or unsubstantiated health language face faster enforcement action than they did pre-2025.

 The Bud Authority Approach to Salem Cannabis SEO

+Bud Authority is a cannabis-only digital agency.
 We've managed SEO programs for Oregon retailers since 2021 and have direct working knowledge of the OLCC marketing rule set, Salem-area citation landscape, and Mid-Willamette competitor map.
 Our 13-gate quality framework ensures every page we ship for a Salem client passes mobile performance, schema validation, accessibility, AEO citation readiness, and OLCC compliance review before deployment.
 We work directly with Salem-area cash management providers, Dutchie/Jane menu engineers, and Oregon Cannabis Association policy contacts.

 Most general-purpose SEO agencies cannot legally take cannabis clients due to platform restrictions on their workflow tools.
 The ones that can typically run the same playbook they use for restaurants or chiropractors, which fails immediately against OLCC marketing rules.
 We've built the Salem-specific competitor map for Nectar, Substance, La Mota, and Groundworks, and we know which of their pages are vulnerable and which are well-defended.